-Figure 2-12.
+Figure 2-11.
 Short Description Provided by the Help Feature

-Question mark
+1. Open your browser to the SIP Paging Adapter IP address.

-A short description of the web page item will appear
+Note If the network does not have access to a DHCP server, the device will default to an IP address of 10.10.10.10.

-2.6.4 Log in to the Configuration GUI
+Note Make sure that the PC is on the same IP network as the SIP Paging Adapter.

-- 1. Open your browser to the SIP Paging Adapter IP address. - Note If the network does not have access to a DHCP server, the device will default to an IP address of 10.10.10.10. - Note Make sure that the PC is on the same IP network as the SIP Paging Adapter. - Note You may also download CyberData's VoIP Discovery Utility program which allows you to easily find and configure the default web address of the CyberData VoIP products.
+Note You may also download CyberData's VoIP Discovery Utility program which allows you to easily find and configure the default web address of the CyberData VoIP products.